 According to one nineteenth-century historian:

-“[The carriage] was built at Brussels, to convey Napoleon on his ill-fated expedition to Russia.
+“[Napoleon’s military carriage] was built at Brussels, to convey Napoleon on his ill-fated expedition to Russia.
 It traveled as far as Moscow, and constituted almost the whole of the equipage, either of himself or his army, which escaped on his disastrous retreat.
 It afterwards carried him back to Dresden, and brought him back a second time in disgrace to France.
 After the campaign of Paris, it bore him to the shores of the Mediterranean, and was shipped with him for Elba.
 It was there used in all his excursions round the island; indeed he never would enter any other vehicle.
 When he planned his bold attempt to regain his throne, his troops were suffered to take neither equipage nor baggage, but the favorite travelling carriage of the Emperor was carefully shipped, and landed at Cannes.
 His triumphant journey to Paris was performed in it … When he departed to rejoin his armies in the north of France, the carriage again accompanied him.“

 This carriage that Napoleon so loved was claimed to possess an interior that had “an economy of space … like that of the cells of a beehive.”
 The builder of the carriage, a man named M. Simon of Brussels, maintained that Napoleon himself had been the person who had suggested economizing the space but Napoleon also wanted to ensure it was comfortable while he traveled.
-This economy of space and comfort was described by one newspaper in 1815:
+This economy of space and comfort was described in 1815:

 “The carriage of Buonaparte is, in many respects very like the modern English carriages.
 Its colour is a dark blue, with a light ornament in gold, the Imperial arms painted on the doors.
 The springs, the pole, the wheels, &c. are uncommonly strong and the whole of very excellent workmanship — But with all that the carriage is of awkward appearance, because there is a great prominence in the front, which contains the … bed, the necessaire, &c.
 The interior of the carriage proves that Buonaparte valued convenience and security.
 The blinds behind the windows shut and open by means of a spring, and may be closed as to form an impenetrable barrier.
 They may, besides, be secured by a bolt on each side.
 On the ceiling of the carriage there is a net-work, to put small travelling requisite into.
 In the front there are many small compartments, partly, as it seems, for maps, … telescopes, &c.
 By the side of these small compartments there is a writing desk, which may be drawn out so as to write on it whilst riding; an inkstand, some pens, sealing-wax, &c were found in it.
 Beneath the writing desk there is a hole for the end of the patent iron bedstead, which was found in the carriage, and which may immediately be made up in the carriage.
 Two Merino mattresses seem to belong to the bed.
 Beneath the compartments for the maps is the room for the necessaire … and under the seat the room for the liquor case.
 On one of the doors of the carriage, two pistol holsters … in which two rifled pistols … were found, and in a holster close to his seat a double-barrelled pistol was found too. …